New Castle, Pennsylvania: Transportation

 New Castle has public transportation in the form of the New Castle Transit Authority, which provides bus service to patrons around the city and makes three daily trips to Pittsburgh.

 The city is served by numerous highways, with Pennsylvania Route 18 and U.S. Route 422 being the major routes running through the city, while Interstate 376 passes to the west of the city.
 Two more major routes — Pennsylvania Route 65 and U.S. Route 224 — terminate in the city.
 Pennsylvania Route 108 and Pennsylvania Route 168 also run through the city.
 U.S. 422 Business, a former alignment of U.S. 422, runs through the city, ending on each side of the city when the main 422 leaves the New Castle Bypass.
 I-376 and U.S. 422 are briefly concurrent with each other on the New Castle Bypass, though south of New Castle until Chippewa Township near Beaver Falls, I-376 is tolled by the Pennsylvania Turnpike Commission.
 The city is located 12 mi west of Interstate 79, 14 mi south of Interstate 80, and 13 mi north of Interstate 76, the Pennsylvania Turnpike.

 The closest airport is the New Castle Municipal Airport, with no commercial service.
 Most residents of New Castle use Pittsburgh International Airport which is about 42 mi south of downtown.
 Also, Youngstown-Warren Regional Airport, Akron-Canton Airport, and Cleveland Hopkins International Airport, are all within 100 mi of the city center.

 Healthcare

-New Castle's only hospital is UPMC Jameson, located at the intersection of Wilmington Avenue and Garfield Street.
+New Castle's only hospital is UPMC Jameson, located at the intersection of Wilmington Avenue and Garfield Avenue.

 Medicare reimbursements per enrollee were $11,153 in 2014, but $11,196 in 2013.
 Medicare reimbursements per enrollee in Lawrence County are $1,565 more than national average.